Trace-free characters and abelian knot contact homology I: Proof of Theorem

-To show Theorem \ref{defpoly_S0K}, we will make use of the Kauffman bracket skein algebra\footnote{This is the specialization of the Kauffman bracket skein module at the parameter $t=-1$.} (KBSA for short) of a 3-manifold \cite{Bullock,Przytycki1,Przytycki2,Przytycki-Sikora}.
-The KBSA of a 3-manifold $M$, denoted by $\K_{-1}(M)$, is the quotient of the algebra over $\C$ generated by all free homotopy classes of loops in $M$ by the Kauffman bracket skein relations:
+To prove Theorem \ref{defpoly_S0K}, we use the Kauffman bracket skein algebra (KBSA)\footnote{This is the specialization of the Kauffman bracket skein module at the parameter $t=-1$.} \cite{Bullock,Przytycki1,Przytycki2,Przytycki-Sikora}.
+The KBSA of a 3-manifold $M$, denoted by $\K_{-1}(M)$, is the quotient of the algebra over $\C$ generated by all free homotopy classes of loops in $M$ by the Kauffman bracket skein relations (specialized at $t=-1$):

-where in the first relation loops coincides each other outside dashed circles.
+where in the first relation the loops outside the dashed circles coincide with each other.
 The product of two loops is defined by the disjoint union of them.
-Actually, a loop (a homotopy class of a loop) $s \in \K_{-1}(M)$ has the same properties as $-\tr(\rho(s))$ for an unspecified representation $\rho: \pi_1(M) \to \SL_2(\C)$.
-This gives the following correspondence between $\K_{-1}(M)$ and {\it the coordinate ring} $\mathbf{C}[X(\pi_1(M)]$ of the character variety $X(\pi_1(M))$.
-Here the coordinate ring $\mathbf{C}[V]$ for an algebraic set $V \subset \C^{N}$ with coordinates $z_1,\cdots,z_n$ is the ring generated by the regular functions on $V$, which is isomorphic to the quotient polynomial ring by the ideal $I_V$ generated by the polynomials vanishing on $V$:
+In fact, a loop (a homotopy class of a loop) $s \in \K_{-1}(M)$ has the same properties as $-\tr(\rho(s))$ for an unspecified representation $\rho: \pi_1(M) \to \SL_2(\C)$.
+This gives rise to a correspondence between $\K_{-1}(M)$ and the coordinate ring of the character variety $X(\pi_1(M))$ (see Theorem \ref{thm_bps}).
+Here the coordinate ring $\mathbf{C}[V]$ of an algebraic set $V \subset \C^{N}$ with coordinates $z_1,\cdots,z_N$ is defined as the ring of regular functions on $V$.
+The ring $\mathbf{C}[V]$ is known to be isomorphic to the quotient of the polynomial ring $\C[z_1,\cdots,z_N]$ by the ideal $I_V$ of all polynomials vanishing on $V$:

-We remark that $I_V$ is a radical so the coordinate ring has only the trivial nilpotent element.
-Note that $I_V$ is finitely generated.
-Since by Hilbert's Nullstellensatz a generating set of $I_V$ gives a set of polynomials whose common zeros coincide with $V$, we want to calculate the generators of $I_{S_0(K)}$ to show Theorem \ref{defpoly_S0K}.
-The following theorems give us a topological way to do it. \begin{theorem}[\cite{Bullock, Przytycki-Sikora}] For a compact orientable $3$-manifold, there exists a surjective homomorphism
+Note that $I_V$ is a radical ideal.
+By Hilbert's Nullstellensatz, if $J_V$ is a set of polynomials whose common zero locus coincides with $V$, then

+where $\langle * \rangle$ denotes the ideal generated by $*$, and $\sqrt{*}$ denotes the radical of an ideal $*$.
+Thus, in order to prove Theorem \ref{defpoly_S0K}, it suffices to determine a set $J_{S_0(K)}$ for $V=S_0(K)$, rather than computing $I_{S_0(K)}$ explicitly.
+The following theorems provide a topological approach to do this. \begin{theorem}[\cite{Bullock, Przytycki-Sikora}] For a compact orientable $3$-manifold $M$, the map